-I am in such a different place now than two years ago, but the memories of that time will never fade.
+I am in such a different place now than three years ago, but the memories of that time will never fade.

 We sat in the waiting room on that dismal March day and counted our losses.
 We still had our dreams, but our hopes were no longer as high.
 Our optimism was bruised and battered.
 We watched siblings chase each other around the room.
 Mothers with bulging bellies looked on with tired eyes and no energy to intervene.